 Mr Morritt undertakes private plastic surgery consultations at the Claremont Private Hospital and BMI Thornbury Private Hospital in Sheffield.
-He charges £150 for a consultation.
+He charges £180 for a consultation.
 A typical cosmetic surgery consultation will last approximately 30 minutes.
 During the consultation Mr Morritt will take a history, examine you and discuss available treatment options with you.
 You will have the opportunity to ask any questions that you may have at any point in the consultation.
 Mr Morritt recommends bringing a list of any questions that you have with you as sometimes it is difficult to recall everything you want to ask.
 For those patients considering cosmetic surgery, it is useful to bring photographs of the look that you are hoping to achieve.
-Some patients find it useful to bring a friend or relative with them to the consultation and we are very happy to accommodate this.
+Some patients find it useful to bring a friend or relative with them to the consultation and we are very happy to accommodate this where COVID restrictions allow.

 Mr Morritt will ask questions to find out what you are hoping to achieve from plastic surgery.
 He will also ask questions about your past medical history, medications, allergies to medications and all other aspects of your lifestyle that could affect the outcome of surgery such as whether you smoke.